-Red Hat® Decision Manager 7 is a powerful, scalable open source business rules management system that also includes business resource optimization and complex event processing (CEP) technology.
+Red Hat® Decision Manager 7 is a powerful, scalable open source business rules management system that includes business resource optimization and complex event processing (CEP) technology.
 It helps organizations capture business logic and develop applications that automate business decisions.
-Red Hat Decision Manager 7 is fully compatible with Red Hat’s middleware portfolio and with Red Hat OpenShift Container Platform for deployment in hybrid cloud environments.
+Decision Manager 7 is fully compatible with the Red Hat Application Services portfolio and with Red Hat OpenShift® for deployment in hybrid cloud environments.

-With Red Hat Decision Manager 7, organizations can incorporate sophisticated decision logic into line-of-business applications with confidence, keeping them ahead of changes in market conditions and regulations.
+Decision Manager 7 helps organizations incorporate sophisticated decision logic into line-of-business applications with confidence, keeping them ahead of changes in market conditions and regulations.
 Red Hat Decision Manager 7 separates decision logic from program code and defines it in simple, declarative, business-friendly terms, making it easier and more efficient to implement, manage, audit, and change.

-Red Hat Decision Manager 7 brings together a powerful, scalable rules engine with extensions for CEP, a business resource optimization engine, easy-to-use authoring tools, and a standards-based repository for rule definitions.
+Red Hat Decision Manager 7 brings together a powerful, scalable rules engine with extensions for complex event processing (CEP), a business resource optimization engine, easy-to-use authoring tools, and a standards-based repository for rule definitions.

-Red Hat Decision Manager 7 includes authoring tools optimized for both business experts and application developers:
+Red Hat Decision Manager 7 includes authoring tools optimized for business experts and application developers:

 Red Hat Decision Manager 7 includes a repository based on Git, the widely used source code management system.
 The repository supports comprehensive and user-definable metadata for categorization of stored assets, as well as fine-grained user access controls and version control for rules and process models.
 Red Hat Decision Manager 7 supports governance workflows to ensure compliance with formal change management policies as rules are modified or moved between development, test, and production repositories.

-Red Hat Decision Manager 7 includes OptaPlanner, a tool for constructing solvers for complex optimization problems.
-It can be used to build applications that optimize common business resource planning use cases (e.g., vehicle routing, employee rostering, cloud optimization, task assignment, job scheduling, bin packing).
-Every organization faces scheduling puzzles and has to figure out how best to assign a limited set of constrained resources (employees, assets, time, and money) to provide products or services.
-OptaPlanner enables users to build working solvers with minimal knowledge of optimization techniques and algorithms, and to deliver more efficient plans to improve service quality and reduce costs.
+Red Hat Decision Manager 7 includes the Red Hat build of OptaPlanner 8, a tool for constructing solvers for complex optimization problems.
+It can be used to build applications that optimize common business resource planning use cases, such as vehicle routing, employee rostering, cloud optimization, task assignment, job scheduling, and bin packing.
+Every organization faces scheduling challenges and must figure out how best to assign a limited set of constrained resources—including employees, assets, time, and money—to provide products or services.
+OptaPlanner helps users build working solvers with minimal knowledge of optimization techniques and algorithms and deliver more efficient plans to improve service quality and reduce costs.